igneous-labs/htmx-axum-template/README.md

 - vite for bundling js
 - pnpm for package management
 - pre-commit for linting both backend and frontend code
+- x86_64-unknown-linux-musl as rust compile target to produce a fully static binary

 ## How this works